-This process involves an SSAI vendor that sits between the Online Video Player (OVP) and Ad Server to mediate the stitching of the ads into the content.
-Some media owners in the landscape also have their own proprietary solution.
+This process involves an SSAI vendor that sits between the online video player (OVP) and ad server to mediate the stitching of the ads into the content.
+Some media owners also have their own proprietary solution.

 What are some of the benefits of SSAI?

-- Help prevent ad blocking by seamlessly stitching together content and ad.
+- SSAI helps prevent ad blocking by seamlessly stitching together content and ad.

-- Provide users with an optimal, broadcast-like viewing experience that often provides high quality video and ad creatives.
-Moreover, the technology can adapt to different bandwidths to support poor connections by rendering a lower quality stream without buffering.
+- It provides users with an optimal, broadcast-like viewing experience that often provides high-quality video and ad creatives.
+Moreover, the technology can adapt to different bandwidths to support poor connections by rendering a lower-quality stream without buffering.

 - SSAI provides some operational efficiencies as it eliminates the need to maintain multiple SDKs.

-- Allows broadcasters to insert digital ads over a linear slate.
+- It allows broadcasters to insert digital ads over a linear slate.

-- Helps media owners with large scale live event inventory deal with concurrency.
+- Finally, it helps media owners with large-scale live event inventory deal with concurrency.

 What are the typical roles of an SSAI vendor?

-- Transcode the ad into the proper adaptive bit rate formats.
-The two most common formats are MPEG-DASH and HLS.
+- Transcode the ad into the proper adaptive bit rate formats, most commonly MPEG-DASH and HLS;

-- Insert ads and stitch the ad and video content together.
+- Insert ads and stitch the ad and video content together; and

 - Communicate with the player via a manifest to indicate which files need to be played at which time.